MechaMonk/pyRouterJig/documentation.md

 [options.py](https://github.com/lowrie/pyRouterJig/blob/master/options.py)
 specifies advanced options and is located in the source directory.
-The file describes the various options, in detail. pyRouterJig is still under very active developemnt.
+The file describes the various options, in detail. pyRouterJig is still under very active development.
 The options described in [options.py](https://github.com/lowrie/pyRouterJig/blob/master/options.py) and in a future release may change, be deleted, or be made available in a more user-friendly manner.
 Setting these options requires a basic knowledge of